paigeweber13/fine-hardware-visualization/README.md

      core to the fullest extent?
    - for now will move on to looking at it with likwid to see if I can gain insights
+ - changes to likwid:
+   - added geometric mean
+   - map is built for per-thread results
- - manually compared fhv_minimal and likwid_minimal counter results to see if they were reasonable.
+ - manually compared fhv_minimal and likwid_minimal counter results to see if they were reasonable after these changes.
 Everything seems good, moving on for now.
 But we will need formal tests at some point.
+ - next steps:
+   - decide on analyzing convolution or another kernel
+   - use likwid to print the most pertinent information
+   - create json
+   - visualize

+Questions:
+ - fix up convolution or just switch to other kernel for analysis?

 ## 2020-04-09 through 2020-04-16
 Stuff from last week: